ElthaTeng/multiline-bayesian-modeling/README.md

   * *region_stat.py*: return all kinds of statistics within each defined region

-## 4. Run pixel-by-pixel modeling over the whole map
+## 4. Run pixel-by-pixel modeling over the whole maps

 * *model_maps_nocov.py*: return maps of the solutions for all directly modeled paramters as numpy arrays
   * Various options of output map type: 'bestfit', '1dmax', 'median_interp', 'median', and 'mean'.